arabellaknowles/CV/README.md

 #### Problem Solving

-- When I studied neuroscience at the University of Bristol, I would be presented with a list of symptoms and have to work out which neurone or mechanism was dysfunctioning and the cause behind it.
+- When I studied Neuroscience at the University of Bristol, I would be presented with a list of symptoms and have to uncover which neurone or mechanism was dysfunctioning and the cause behind it.
 This process is very similar to debugging a code; follow the error messages and identify the mistake.

 #### Analytical